codestorm1875/ratelimiter/README.md

 - `MaxKeys`: cap on tracked callers; coldest caller is evicted first

 Lower `HeatHalfLife` or `HeatCost` makes the limiter behave closer to a standard token bucket.

+## Why Not Just Use `golang.org/x/time/rate`?

+`golang.org/x/time/rate` is a good default when all you need is a standard token bucket for one stream of traffic.

+This library is aimed at a different problem: shared capacity across many callers where one hot client should not dominate short windows just because tokens happen to be available.
+A plain token bucket answers "is there capacity right now?"
+This limiter also asks "has this caller been consuming that capacity more aggressively than others?"

+If your traffic is single-tenant or you already create one independent limiter per client, `x/time/rate` is often enough.
+If you want one shared limiter with adaptive penalties for bursty callers, this heat-based model is the reason to use this library instead.

 ## Testing And Benchmarking